 Does your application use CAPTCHA or session timeouts?
 Does it validate data, or get users to confirm entered data before transactions?
 Is there data loss after re-authenticating?
 If you answered yes to any of these, this session’s for you.

 We will begin with a brief overview of the business case for accessibility.
 We will then explore the main security features that can impact accessibility.
 Relevant W3C accessibility guidelines and techniques will also be investigated.
 Finally, a list of online resources will be provided.

 Security should be built into applications, not tacked on as an afterthought.
 Accessibility should also be built into from the get go and not offered as an add-on.
 It can be complex to work both accessibility and security together from the start – yet it is mission critical to make it happen.

 Nicolas Steenhout is a veteran of, and passionate advocate for, web accessibility.
 Nic had taken the lead in building several websites prior to taking up a federally-funded position in the disability sector in the US in 1996.
-An international speaker, trainer and consultant, Nic works with government, corporations, and small teams, in the areas of both web and physical accessibility.
-Working with and for thousands of people with disabilities in North America and Australasia, while working with web technologies and their impact, has given Nic a unique insight into the challenges, solutions, nuts and bolts of web accessibility.
-Nic is a Senior Accessibility Consultant with Simply Accessible.
+An international speaker, trainer, and consultant, Nic works with government, corporations, and small teams in the areas of both web and physical accessibility.
+Working with and for thousands of people with disabilities in North America and Australasia, while working with web technologies and studying their impact, has given Nic a unique insight into the challenges, solutions, and nuts and bolts of web accessibility.
+Nic is a senior accessibility consultant with Simply Accessible.